IDCubed/oms-docs/sources/get_started/first_steps.rst

 Trusted Compute Cell (Registry), or Virtual Resource Controller, use the direct links listed below.

-The :ref:`OMS Private Registry <deploy_private_tcc>` is intended for individual use, where as the :ref:`OMS Portal Registry <deploy_portal>` is intended for organizations looking to provide Private TCCs to other users.
+The :ref:`OMS Private Trusted Compute Cell (TCC) <deploy_private_tcc>` is intended for individual use, where as the :ref:`OMS Portal Registry
+<deploy_portal>` is intended for organizations looking to provide Private TCCs
+to other users.

 ..
 In general, the best place to start is with the :ref:`OMS Virtual Resource
 ..
 Controller (VRC) <deploy_vrc>` - this is a generic component that can be used to